Skip to main content

 Retail Centers & Shopping Centers

-Commercial retail properties with multiple tenant spaces where roof failures affect tenant occupancy, sales, and lease compliance obligations.
+Commercial retail properties with multiple tenant spaces where roof failures can affect tenant occupancy, sales, and lease compliance obligations.

 Office Buildings

-Single-tenant and multi-tenant office buildings where roof leaks affect occupants, IT and HVAC equipment, and tenant relationships.
+Single-tenant and multi-tenant office buildings where roof leaks can affect occupants, IT and HVAC equipment, and tenant relationships.

 Multifamily & Apartment Properties